-The project is in the planning phase.
-We will continue to work with the community throughout the project to identify the most suitable conceptual alternatives and to meet the critical flood protection needs for the City of Gilroy and Santa Clara County.
+The project is in the planning phase but is currently on-hold.
+Once the projects restarts, we will continue to work with the community throughout the project to identify the most suitable conceptual alternatives and to meet the critical flood protection needs for the City of Gilroy and Santa Clara County.

 The Santa Clara Valley Water District held a public meeting regarding the proposed Lower Llagas Creek Capacity Restoration Project.
 The meeting updated attendees on the project and seeked their input on its conceptual alternatives.

 Gilroy Senior Center, Main Hall

 • Evaluate the current flood risk in the area surrounding the project versus the design level flood risk.

 • Develop options to provide flood protection for Lower Llagas Creek Reach 2 beyond the Soap Lake Floodplain in accordance with FEMA criteria.

 • Identify opportunities for environmental restoration and corridor preservation.